2013 Atlantic hurricane season: Tropical Depression Eight

 The eighth tropical depression of the season originated from a tropical wave that crossed the western coast of Africa on August 23.
 Tracking westward, the wave reached the Caribbean Sea and became increasingly ill-defined while in the central Caribbean.
 An increase in convection was observed on September 1 and the subsequent day as the wave entered the western Caribbean.
 After moving into the Bay of Campeche, a broad low-pressure area formed in association with the system on September 5.
 An increase in deep convection on September 6 led to the formation of a tropical depression by 12:00 UTC, located approximately 30 mi east-northeast of Tampico, Mexico.
-The cyclone then moved west-southwest under the influence of an anticyclone.
+Forming at a longitude of 97.4°W, this system is notable for being the westernmost forming tropical cyclone in the Atlantic hurricane database, dating back to 1851.

-Around 18:00 UTC on September 6, the depression made landfall near Tampico.
+The cyclone then moved west-southwest under the influence of an anticyclone, and at around 18:00 UTC on September 6, the depression made landfall near Tampico.
 Once inland, the depression quickly diminished to a remnant low by 06:00 UTC on September 7.
 It dissipated six hours later.
 Heavy rains across Tamaulipas and Veracruz triggered flooding in areas that had been affected by Tropical Storm Fernand just two weeks prior.
 The most significant effects were in Veracruz where hundreds of homes were inundated.
 Record-breaking rains in Mexico City, falling at rates of 3.3 in per hour, caused significant flooding.
 Many streets were inundated, paralyzing traffic and prompting water rescues.
 An estimated 20,000 homes were damaged by the floods and officials opened four shelters in the area.